adfharrison1/go-db/ADVANCED_ENGINE.md

 - **Choose the right mode** based on your requirements:
   - Use **dual-write mode** for production systems requiring zero data loss
   - Use **no-saves mode** for high-performance scenarios where data can be recreated
+  - Use **memory-map mode** for high-performance applications requiring both speed and persistence
 - **Use streaming** for read-heavy operations on large collections
 - **Monitor cache hit rates** to optimize memory usage
 - **Batch operations** when possible